 CHENNAI: The arrest on Friday of a 24-year-old man for stealing more than 2,000 mobile phones in three years has exposed a lax system in which police discourage victims from registering complaints of stolen mobile phones.

 S Praveen Kumar, the accused, told police that he initially targeted people sleeping on the beach who kept their mobile phones beneath bedsheets.
 He took to crime to meet his day-to-day expenses.
 After his exploits, Praveen would read local newspapers, looking for news related to mobile phone thefts.
-When he found nothing, he assumed that his victims did not register a police complaint and started targeting more people on the beachfront.
+He assumed that his victims did not register a police complaint and started targeting more people on the beachfront when he found nothing.

 READ ALSO :